-- Annual State of the State review of policies, services and supports for individuals with ASD and their families. - Effective dissemination of evidence-based practices for people with ASD at the community level. - Cost-effectiveness studies of interventions and services for individuals with ASD across the lifespan. - Studies that characterize current ASD diagnostic and service utilization patterns in community settings that also examine the relationship between the likelihood of a diagnosis and services availability for ASD. - Improved and coordinated methods for tracking trends in ASD prevalence across the lifespan of diverse populations.
+- Annual "State of the State" review of policies, services and supports for people with ASD and their families. - Effective dissemination of evidencebased practices for people with ASD at the community level. - Cost-effectiveness studies of interventions and services for people with ASD across the lifespan. - Studies that characterize current ASD diagnostic and service utilization patterns in community settings, examine the relationship between the likelihood of a diagnosis and services availability for ASD, and evaluate services and intervention outcomes. - Improved and coordinated methods for tracking trends in ASD prevalence across the lifespan of diverse populations.

-- Initiate a "state of the states" assessment of existing state programs and supports for people and families living with ASD by 2009. - Support two studies that assess how variations and access to services affect family functioning in diverse populations by 2012.
+- Initiate a "State of the States" assessment of existing state programs and supports for people and families living with ASD by 2009.
+IACC Recommended Budget: \$630,000 over 2 years. - Support two studies that assess how variations and access to services affect family functioning in diverse populations by 2012.
+IACC Recommended Budget: \$1,000,000 over 3 years.